-Reviews help an author because they tell future buyers if the book’s worth buying.
+Reviews help an author because they tell potential readers if the book’s worth buying.
 But getting reviews is not free.

-For a writer who gets signed by a traditional publisher it might not be a concern if others, particularly reviewers, ask for a free copy of their book.
+For a writer who gets signed by a traditional publisher it might not be a concern if others, particularly reviewers, ask for a free physical copy of their book.
 After all, the risk of the costs lays with the publisher.
-But for the indie author things are a bit different.
+But for the Indie Author things are a bit different.

 The costs of getting book reviews

 However, when it comes to reviewing books, I have a different view.
 The author doesn’t get to decide who reviews their book.
 Sure they can approach reviewers and ask the question, but the reviewer decides whether or not they want to read and review the book.
-So, if that reviewer wants a paperback, why should they not pay for it?
+So, if that reviewer wants a paperback in return, instead of an e-book, why should they not pay for it?

 You might say this depends on who the reviewer is.
 If they have a larger than life following, you as a writer surely would benefit from the exposure they give your book.
 And that would justify giving a free physical copy of your book.
 I get that and believe me, I wouldn’t even consider the money if that was the case.
 But those are exceptions to the rule and this isn’t what this blog is about.

-As an indie author myself I’ve hit this wall a few times.
+As an Indie Author myself I’ve hit this wall a few times.
 I’ve never actually voiced my incomprehension about having to pay for the free copies in order to get a review, because I just thought that’s just the way it is.
 But, does that mean we should all just accept that as normal?
-Is it logical for an author to have to pay for a review?
+Is it logical for an author to have to pay the costs of a physical book in return for a book review?

 When I questioned this person about having to send two copies of my book when only one would actually be send out to readers, they told me that this was their payment for doing this for me.
 They told me they did this to support the author, to support the book and this, well, it just didn’t sit right with me.